 Your coverage decision depends on three factors:

 Some industries in Kansas carry greater liability exposure than others, directly affecting coverage needs.
-Technology consultants and architects in metro areas like Overland Park face higher risks than accountants or real estate agents in smaller cities like Salina.
+Professional liability risks for accountants or real estate agents in smaller cities like Salina are lower than for technology consultants and architects in metro areas like Overland Park.
 Your industry's typical claim frequency and severity should guide your coverage limits.

 Many clients and contracts in Kansas require proof of professional liability insurance at specific limits before work begins.
 Large corporations, government contracts through the state, and major employers often set minimum coverage levels ranging from $1 million to $5 million.
 Meeting these requirements is essential for winning and maintaining business relationships.